 Because we have limited resources, we may seek to enter into collaboration agreements with other pharmaceutical or biotechnology companies.
 Any failure by our partners to perform their obligations or any decision by our partners to terminate these agreements could negatively impact our ability to successfully develop, obtain regulatory approvals for and commercialize our product candidates.
 In the event we grant exclusive rights to such partners, we would be precluded from potential commercialization of our product candidates within the territories in which we have a partner.
 For example, we have entered into exclusive research and license agreements with Janssen for the development and commercialization of ADU-741, GVAX for prostate cancer and ADU-214.
 Under these agreements, we have granted Janssen exclusive rights to develop and commercialize LADD product candidates for prostate and lung cancers.
-In addition, we have granted Janssen exclusive rights to develop and commercialize LADD product candidates with certain antigens and antigen combinations implicated in lung and other cancers for all fields of use.
-We have also entered into a collaboration and license agreement with Novartis for the development and commercialization of STING Activator product candidates in oncology.
+In addition, we have granted Janssen exclusive rights to develop and commercialize LADD product candidates with Novartis for the development and commercialization of STING Activator product candidates in oncology.
 Under this agreement, we have granted Novartis a co-exclusive license to develop such products worldwide and an exclusive license to commercialize such products outside of the United States.
+We have also entered into a worldwide development and commercialization agreement with Merck for the development of an anti-CD27 agonist.
 In addition, any termination of our collaboration agreements will terminate the funding we may receive under the relevant collaboration agreement and may impair our ability to fund further development efforts and our progress in our development programs.